La Ronda (estate): Preservation efforts

 Lower Merion Township's historical commission recommended that the board of commissioners reject the request for a demolition permit.
 The Preservation Alliance for Greater Philadelphia made an appeal to the owner, whose name had, at that point, not been made public.
 Other groups fighting to prevent the demolition included the National Trust for Historic Preservation and the Philadelphia chapter of the American Institute of Architects.

 On June 3, 2009, the Lower Merion commissioners approved demolition but issued a 90-day delay.
 The Lower Merion Historical Society attempted to raise $7 million to buy La Ronda and establish a foundation to preserve the building.

 The Lower Merion Historical Society's efforts to raise funds and purchase the mansion were not successful.
 In August 2009, Benjamin Wohl, a Florida real estate developer, offered to buy La Ronda and move it to an adjoining lot to be his second home.
 This would save the current owner an estimated $300,000 in demolition costs.
 Wohl lives in Palm Beach, Florida, in a Mizner home that he moved to prevent its demolition.
 Wohl stated that he had a purchase agreement for land adjoining the La Ronda property, and that he had contracted with an engineering firm to assess the feasibility of moving the house.
 Engineers stated that though it would be complex, moving the house was possible.

 In August 2009, it was revealed that Joseph and Sharon Kestenbaum of Penn Valley, Pennsylvania were the new owners.
-Despite offering an alternative that appeared to be a win-win for all concerned parties, Wohl was not successful in negotiations with the Kestenbaums.
+Wohl was not successful in negotiations with the Kestenbaums.
 After the Kestenbaums and the previous owner completed extensive interior salvaging, demolition of La Ronda commenced on October 1, 2009.